700 mW red laser diode with a wavelength of 638 nm manufactured by Hitachi under the brand Oclaro.

-One channel 1,5A 3,3-12V laser diode driver.
-Low current version of the LPLDD-5A-12V dedicated to work with single and multi-mode laser diodes.
+Single channel 1.5 A, 3.3-12 V laser diode driver.
+The low current version of the LPLDD-5A-12V dedicated to working with single and multi-mode laser diodes.
 Proper shunt resistor and customized parts assure low noise even with small current values.
-Analog input allows to modulate the current with the speed of up to 100kHz square wave.
+Analog input allows modulating the current with the speed of up to 100 kHz square waves.

 Manufacturer: Opt Lasers

-Low current version of LPLDD laser diode driver.
-Driver’s maximum output current value is 1,5A.
-This wersion was created for lower power laser diodes in order to assure smooth waveforms, fast rising/falling time and low ripple.
+The low current version of LPLDD laser diode driver.
+Driver’s maximum output current value is 1.5 A. This version was created for lower power laser diodes in order to assure smooth waveforms, fast-rising/falling time and low ripple.

-LED diode showing that driver is connected.
+- LED diode showing that driver is connected.

-Softstart protect againts switch-on effects
+- Softstart protect against switch-on effects

-It has labels on the board - more intuitive and easier to set
+- It has labels on the board - more intuitive and easier to set

-Smaller size - only 15mm x 30mm
+- Smaller size - only 15 mm x 30 mm

-It has large surface of copper which cools the sense resistor.
+- The large surface of copper which cools the sense resistor.

-By selecting an appropriate PSU the driver in question, it is possible to power literally every laser diode available on the market up to 1,5W of output power, 445 nm, 520 nm, 638 nm, 650 nm, 808 nm, 980 nm.
+By selecting an appropriate PSU the driver in question, it is possible to power literally every laser diode available on the market up to 1.5 W of output power, 445 nm, 520 nm, 638 nm, 650 nm, 808 nm, 980 nm.

-The examples of diodses are: 1 W 445 nm, 700 mW 635 nm, 200 mW 808 nm, 1 W 808 nm, 1W 520nm, and all low power single mode laser diodes.
+The examples of diodes are 1 W 445 nm, 700 mW 635 nm, 200 mW 808 nm, 1 W 808 nm, 1 W 520 nm, and all low power single mode laser diodes.

 Recommendations and requirements

-The supply voltage should be always higher than or equal to 3,3V.
-The minimum supply voltage for other situations is given by the formula:
+The supply voltage should be always higher than or equal to 3.3 V. The minimum supply voltage for other situations is given by the formula:

-Vin = 0,6* I + Vd
+Vin = 0.6* I + Vd

-Vin is input voltage
+- Vin is the input voltage

-Vd is diode working voltage
+- Vd is the diode working voltage

-I - desired maximum current
+- I - desired maximum current

-Modulation input can be used as TTL input with its logic levels of 0V and 5V or as an analog input.
-Analog modulation means that by using 2,5 V on ANG input you get 50% output power, analogically by using 4 V you get 80% output power, etc.
+Modulation input can be used as TTL input with its logic levels of 0 V and 5 V or as an analog input.
+Analog modulation means that by using 2.5 V on ANG input you get 50% output power, analogically by using 4 V you get 80% output power, etc.

-We recommend the use of power cables with cross-section of at least 0.35 mm2.
+We recommend the use of power cables with a cross-section of at least 0.35 mm2.

-Depending on used laser diode and PSU, you should monitor and assure proper cooling for the MOSFET transistor.
-The MOSFET/MOSFETS must be isolated from the heatsink/plate with silicon pad as well as plastic sleeve.
-Short circuit between MOSFET and heatsink/plate can damage the driver and can be dangerous for the Laser Diode.
+Depending on the used laser diode and PSU, you should monitor and assure proper cooling for the MOSFET transistor.
+The MOSFET/MOSFETS must be isolated from the heat sink/plate with the silicon pad as well as the plastic sleeve.
+The short circuit between MOSFET and heat sink/plate can damage the driver and can be dangerous for the Laser Diode.

-Modulation input of the driver is protected by 5V1 Zener diode.
-Nevertheless, one should not use modulation voltage higher than 5V.
-Shottky diode is being used for ESD protection.
+Modulation input of the driver is protected by a 5V1 Zener diode.
+Nevertheless, one should not use modulation voltage higher than 5 V. Schottky diode is being used for ESD protection.

-The output of the driver is protected by shottky diode which doesn't allow the reverse voltage to appear.
+The output of the laser controller is protected by Schottky diode which doesn't allow the reverse voltage to appear.